pappukumar35/Hospital-Management-System/README.md

 # 🏥 Hospital Management System.

 A web-based Hospital Management System (HMS) designed to streamline and automate the day-to-day operations of hospitals, clinics, and other healthcare institutions.
-This system enables efficient management of patient data, appointments, doctor records, billing, and more
+This system enables efficient management of patient data, appointments, doctor records, billing, and more.

 ---